cartheur/circuit-calculator-sdk/README.md

 # circuit-calculator-sdk

 The SDK version of the popular Experimenter's Station.
 Sources are [here](https://github.com/cartheur/circuitcalculator).
+In this version:

+* Framework Windows Forms are console runtime of equations in predefined _solution pathways_ that can aid algorithmic development within the confines of CoPilot.
+* While this, unfortuntaely, obscures what equations are executing, visibility will be experimented in various ways with interpretive logging, similar to AGI Chat feedback.
+* The precision of computation is the aim of the project going forward.
+A reliable means to transform data into information without external influences.

 ## The Electromagnetic Circuit Calculator - Experimenter's Laboratory